I’m such an outdoorsy person and being stuck in a room is horrible.

 “I really struggled to eat during treatment because it made me sick.
 I got so sick they called it ‘death weight’ – if I didn’t eat anything it would have killed me.
 Even though I was being fed through an NG tube, I kept throwing up.”

-For many rangatahi, a cancer diagnosis affects the entire family – it’s a very challenging time, making support for families impacted by cancer very important.
+For many rangatahi, a cancer diagnosis affects the entire family - it's a very challenging time, making support for families impacted by cancer very important.

 “My mum couldn’t work because she had to be at the hospital with me all the time and my dad had just started a new job, so there was a lot of stress on my parents financially.
 My older brother also had to become a lot more self-sufficient, making his own dinner and looking after himself.